v1.1

 Same engine, two surfaces

 Your agent has memory.
-Your whole team should too.
+Your team should too.

-Most XMem customers ship their agent, then roll memory out to the rest of the team.
+Most Memory API customers ship their agent, then roll memory out to the rest of the team.
 That's Memory Hub: the same belief engine, surfaced as a product humans can use.

 you are here